What’s better than eating inside a restaurant?

 Located in Dundas, a charming town that became part of Hamilton in 2001, has opened its patio to the public on a reservation-only basis.

 The Brewhouse has a lot of history attached to it, beginning with the Collins family from Ireland in 1833.
-It was one of the first building in the area and served as a hotel until 1968.
+It was one of the first buildings in the area and served as a hotel until 1968.

 This is a family-owned restaurant in Stoney Creek.
 It has been serving customers for over 40 years and has now re-opened its patio to accommodate diners.
 You can also order for curbside pickup.